jumpinjackie/mapguide-react-layout/docs_dev/content/APICOMPAT.md

 # Viewer API Compatibility with AJAX/Fusion viewer

-mapguide-react-layout offers an compatibility layer to make the process of migrating from an AJAX or Fusion viewer to require minimal to zero modifications.
+mapguide-react-layout offers a compatibility layer to make the process of migrating from an AJAX or Fusion viewer to require minimal to zero modifications.

 The following APIs have been implemented